 Looks like there's a definite pirate theme there then and Drake is a lot older than in previous games.
 According to the trailer, he's been "out of the game a while" and the trailer starts with Drake battered and bruised lying in a river.

 See also: Best PS4 Games 2014

 Uncharted 4 – What we’d like to seeAhead of more details on the the fourth Uncharted game from Naughty Dog later this year, we’ve had a think about what we’d like to see with Uncharted 4.

 It might make us sound like schoolgirls at a One Direction concert, but we’re not ashamed to cry “We want Drake” for Uncharted 4.

 Some rumours have circulated since the teaser trailer that Uncharted 4 may not feature our favourite male adventurer, instead taking the form of a prequel or post-Drake title.

 If Naughty Dog chooses to ditch Drake, it will be doing the series a disservice.
 Uncharted and Drake go together like bread and butter.
 The series is so synonymous with this cocky protagonist that it would be lost without him.

 Throughout the series, we’ve often found the shooting mechanics to feel jerky, unresponsive and slow, especially in comparison with the fluidity of the surrounding gameplay.

-In fact, there were so many complaints about the aiming inaccuracies in Uncharted 3, Naughty Dog actually had to release a patch for the game to fix the problems.
+In fact, there were so many complaints about the aiming inaccuracies in Uncharted 3 that Naughty Dog actually had to release a patch for the game to fix the problems.

-Despite the patch, we still found the heavy combat portions of the game very frustrating at times.
+Despite the patch, we still found the heavy combat portions of the game frustrating.